Hiking in El Chalten: Everything You Need to Know

 • PROPER HIKING PANTS | I own three pairs of these Outdoor Voices RecTrek pants and that’s all I wore on our trip.
 They stretch, they have deep, useful pockets, they look nice, and they hold their shape despite wearing them for multiple days.
 I also recommend a pair that converts to shorts (because weather varies in Patagonia), check out these REI Coop pants.

-• TRAVEL YOGA MAT | Stretch out your tight hamstrings after your hikes with one of these foldable, lightweight top yoga mats for travel.
+• TRAVEL YOGA MAT | Stretch out your tight hamstrings after your hikes with one of this MIKKOA travel mat, it’s my favorite travel yoga mat.

 The drive to El Chalten is one of the most beautiful drives in Argentina, plan for plenty of stops for photos!